Planning an Open Space Technology meeting

 - Facilitation of the meeting

-- A post-event debriefing to help understand what has happened, what it means for the group and how to move forward.
+- A post-event debriefing to help understand what has happened and what it means for the group.

 Deciding on Open Space Technology